EB – 5 Fifth Preference—Employment Based Immigration

 Additionally, the investor and every member of the immediate family that will be accompanying the individual must be qualified to obtain permanent resident status.
 For instance, no individual should have a criminal conviction that would make them ineligible for permanent residency.
 Furthermore, it should be noted that not every criminal conviction will make an individual ineligible for permanent residency in the U.S.

-At the William Jang, PLLC, our legal team charges the following amounts in attorney’s fees for a typical EB-5 application filed in the United States with the U.S. Citizenship and Immigration Services (US CIS) (please read the disclaimer on this page), in addition to the filing fees currently charged by US CIS:
+At the Law Office of William Jang, PLLC, our legal team charges the following amounts in attorney’s fees for a typical EB-5 application filed in the United States with the U.S. Citizenship and Immigration Services (US CIS) (please read the disclaimer on this page), in addition to the filing fees currently charged by US CIS:

 - $5,000.00 attorney’s fees for the immigration petition.